Turkey Hunting Season

 - It is against the law to shoot on, from or across any public road.

 - It is illegal to hunt or shoot at wildlife within 150 yards of an occupied building or camp without permission of the owner or occupant.
-For archery hunters this distance is 100 yards in Anne Arundel and Montgomery counties and 50 yards in Calvert, Carroll, Frederick, and St. Mary’s counties.
-In Harford County, the distance for archery hunters is now 50 yards, however, archers must use a tree stand when hunting between 50 and 100 yards of an occupied dwelling or other building.
+For archery hunters this distance is 100 yards in Anne Arundel County and 50 yards in Calvert, Carroll, Frederick, and St. Mary’s counties.
+In Harford and Montgomery counties, the distance for archery hunters is now 50 yards, however, archers must use a tree stand when hunting between 50 and 100 yards of an occupied dwelling or other building.

 - It is unlawful to discharge a firearm within 300 yards of a public or nonpublic school while hunting.
 This prohibition only applies during school hours or when the building is occupied.
 This safety zone does not apply to colleges, universities, or home schools.